 Today’s customers are hungry for information.
 They want to educate themselves before they talk to a salesperson or make a purchase.
 Providing them with that information can make your business more profitable because it helps you win the customers’ attention, contact information, and ultimately their orders.
 Although you could just post informative information on your website or social media accounts, if you want to acquire prospects’ contact information, you should use lead magnets.

 These are free, information-packed downloadable special reports, white papers or checklists that can be downloaded for free by filling out a form.
 The information doesn’t have to be lengthy.
 It just has to be informative and promoted with an attention-getting headline.
-Promote the giveaway on your website and through social media and require the downloader, at minimum, to provide an email address to gain access to the information.
+Promote the giveaway on your website and through how to measure social media effectiveness and require the downloader, at minimum, to provide an email address to gain access to the information.
 Be sure the giveaway includes a call to action to turn the lead into a paying customer.
 And don’t forget to follow up on the leads.

 No matter how you get your leads, if you’re like many small businesses, you don’t follow up on them as much as you should.
 In fact, chances are you only follow up on the leads you believe are hot leads, and then you may only follow up once or twice.
 The problem with that approach is two-fold.
 First, you waste the marketing dollars you spent to get the lead.
 Second, it keeps you from having ongoing communications with prospects who could become customers.
 Those possible customers include individuals who are just starting to research their intended purchase and those who are ready to buy, but who have other more pressing things demanding their attention when you call.
 Ignore them and you’re likely to lose the sale to a competitor.